-PATENT PRINTING PRIORITY
+Euther necessary correctors action should be PATENT PRINTING PRIORITY

-In view of the backlog of allowed cases waiting to be printed, the applications placed in the weekly formulation of an issue set aside for printing will be selected according to the following priorities:
+The applications placed in the weekly formulation of an issue set aside for printing will be selected according to the following priorities:

-1. Allowed cases which were made special by the Commissioner (including those under the New Special Examining Proce-

-2. Allowed cases that have a U.S. effective filing date more than five years old.
+- 1. Allowed cases which were made special by the Commissioner (including those under the Special Examining Procedure). - 2.
+Allowed cases that have a U.S. effective filing date more than five years old.